Welcome to Balance Metrix – supplier of Balance Mat technology

 Balance Mat for GPs

-Balance Mat inventor Ian Bergman (pictured far left) has been testing the postural sway of patients at Hastings Medical Centre, Wauchope since October 2024.
-Long-time Balance Mat user Dr Alireza Ahmadvand (left), who has a professional commitment to empowering healthcare professionals in the digital health space, wanted to learn more.
-Dr Reza interviewed Ian on 30 January 2025 for an upcoming podcast aimed at General Practitioners.
+Balance Mat inventor Ian Bergman (pictured far left) tested the postural sway of patients at Hastings Medical Centre, Wauchope for six months starting in October 2024.
+Long-time Balance Mat user Dr Alireza Ahmadvand (left), who has a professional commitment to empowering healthcare professionals in the digital health space, wanted to learn more about this experience.
+Dr Reza interviewed Ian on 30 January 2025 for a planned podcast aimed at General Practitioners.
 You can view the transcript here.